-Pantographs are to comply with EN 50206.
+Pantographs are to comply with EN 50206 or other pantographs as approved by the Infrastructure Manager from time to time.
 The pantograph configuration must be in accordance with Annex H of the Energy TSI.
 HS1 cannot accept Rolling Stock fitted with brake regeneration capabilities, unless that brake regeneration functionality can be inhibited whilst operating on HS1.